 ○ This also includes bilocation, translation, and dream insertion.

-○ Important to Note: Charismatic infiltrators and those they have deceived are using the terms “traveling and seeing in the spirit” to describe, teach, and practice what occultists call “astral projection or astral travel.”
+○ Important to Note: Charismatic infiltrators and those they have deceived are using the terms “traveling and seeing in the spirit” to describe, teach, and practice what occultists call astral projection, astral travel, and remote viewing.
 These activities are demonically led and inspired, and are regularly taught and practiced by those in occult groups, and by those seeking occult gifts and abilities.
 Furthermore, the methods of instruction on astral travel within charismatic groups are the same methods of instruction used in occult groups.
 Only the name of the practice has been changed.

 Although many of these experiences are expressly unbiblical, not all are.
 The difference is often the focus and desire of the heart.
 For example, are you focused on following after the spiritual experience of having a vision, or are you focused on the true God, His Word, and your relationship with Him?
 Do you seek after fighting demons (what is known as a “warrior mentality” or a “warrior identity”), or do you seek after a relationship with God and doing His will, resting in the words of Jesus that “nothing shall harm you?”
 Is your identity wrapped up in the fact that demons are subject to you, or in the fact that your name is written in Heaven?
 Where is the focus of your heart?
 What is your motivation?